2NM

 2NM (branded as 981 2NM) is a local radio station in the Upper Hunter Valley of New South Wales, Australia.
 It is based in Muswellbrook and serves listeners in Muswellbrook, Singleton, Scone, Aberdeen, Merriwa, Murrurundi and surrounding areas.

 The station transmits on 981 kHz on the AM band from a transmitter site located along Bengalla Road near Muswellbrook, near the Bengalla coal mine.
-Its studios, shared with sister stations 98.1 Power FM and low-powered narrowcast station 87.6MHz KIX Country, are located at 56 Brook Street Muswellbrook.
-The Station moved from its old location at 100 Bridge St Muswellbrook in October 2018.
+Its studios, shared with sister stations 98.1 Power FM and low-powered narrowcast station 87.6MHz KIX Country, are located at 56 Brook Street, Muswellbrook.
+The Station moved from its old location at 100 Bridge Street in October 2018.
 The first live broadcast from the new studios was on Monday 29 October 2018.
-The station is licensed to Radio Hunter Valley Pty.
-Ltd., which itself is owned by ARN.
+The station is owned by ARN.

 2NM broadcasts an adult contemporary/classic hits music format, typically covering music from the 1960s through to today, focusing on 1970s to 1990s hits, aimed at an older audience.
-This is supplemented by local, rural and national news bulletins, a daily local affairs program, and programs sourced from Sydney stations 2UE, 2GB and from syndicated Nine Radio stations.
+This is supplemented by local, rural and national news bulletins, a daily local affairs program, and programs sourced from Sydney station 2GB and from syndicated Nine Radio stations.
 All programs from 6am to 6pm weekdays and 6am to 12pm weekends are broadcast from the Muswellbrook studios, with longer hours of automated music during the summer months and public holidays.

 History

-1937-1950s - 2CK Cessnock
+1937–1950s – 2CK Cessnock

-2NM was originally licensed to Cessnock as 2CZ, owned by Coalfields Broadcasting Co.
-Pty.
-Ltd., but the station's call letters were changed to 2CK prior to its launch on 9 January 1937.
+2NM was originally licensed to Cessnock as 2CZ, owned by Coalfields Broadcasting Co Pty Ltd, but the station's call letters were changed to 2CK prior to its launch on 9 January 1937.
 The station operated on 1460 kHz, with a power output of 300 watts, and was managed by Albert Ryan.

 The station catered for the mining community of Cessnock and surrounding areas, and was the official station of the Australian Coal and Shale Employees' Federation.
 A feature of their programme was a mining news bulletin, transmitted at 5.34am, 6.15pm and 9.00pm, relying on information from mine officials and managements.
-Because of the working hours of the local industry, the station commenced operations at 5.30am, with the first national news program in the country for the day transmitted at 5.45am, using the resources of Newcastle Herald.
+Because of the working hours of the local industry, the station commenced operations at 5.30am, with the first national news program in the country for the day transmitted at 5.45am, using the resources of the Newcastle Herald.

 This was complemented with local and district news, racing programs from 2UW, the Daily Telegraph Sports Parade program (exclusive to 2CK in the region) and other programs of local interest.
 The station transmitted between the hours of 5.30am and 11am and from 5.30pm to 10pm weekdays, 5.30am to 11pm Saturdays and 9.00am to 10.00pm Sundays.

 2CK was closed down after a fire burnt the studios down late one night after the announcer had finished the station's transmission for the night at 10pm, and left in a rush for his bus back to Maitland, leaving the electric heater on.